ThomasObenaus/writing/2018-12/COS Setup/README.md

 ### Tools

-Before we can really start to deploy the COS we have to install some essential tools.
+Before you can really start to deploy the COS you have to install some essential tools.

-1. **Terraform**: Is needed to create/ deploy AWS resources.
+1. **Terraform**: Is needed to create AWS resources.
 Here **version 0.11.11** is used.

    - Download the binary from [Terraform Downloads](https://www.terraform.io/downloads.html).
    - Unzip and install it.